Review of top quark mass measurements in CMS: Measurements in the Lorentz-boosted regime

-Measurements of the jet mass in decays of Lorentz-boosted top quarks provide an alternative approach to \mt measurements in a phase space region where the top quarks are produced at very high \pt, dominated by different systematic uncertainties than direct \mt measurements and extractions of the Lagrangian top quark mass.
-The generator-based extraction of \mtmc from the invariant mass of a single jet, containing the entire top quark decay, relies on reconstruction techniques and modelling aspects in the simulation that are very distinct from direct measurements, where the top quark decay can be resolved in separate jets.
-Thus, this approach offers an important consistency check of the \mtmc measurements discussed in Sec.~\ref{sec:direct}.
-In addition, the boosted topology where the top quark and antiquark decay products are well separated offers the possibility of analytic and resummed particle-level theory predictions that may eventually lead to alternative measurements of \mt in a well-defined renormalisation scheme.
-In this regime, Coulomb effects modifying predictions in the \ttbar threshold region, important for the Lagrangian top quark mass extraction, are irrelevant.
+From the theoretical perspective, the boosted topology where the top quark and antiquark decay products are well separated offers the possibility of analytic and resummed particle-level theory predictions that may eventually lead to alternative measurements of \mt in a well-defined renormalisation scheme.
+In this regime, Coulomb effects modifying predictions in the \ttbar threshold region, important for the indirect top quark mass extraction, are irrelevant.
 The sensitivity to the top quark mass predominantly comes from the inclusive kinematic properties of the jet initiated by a boosted top quark and its decay products, and subtle effects from the modelling of the inclusive and differential \ttbar production cross sections have a negligible impact.

 Although top quarks are dominantly produced at lower \pt, top quarks with large \pt are still abundantly produced at the LHC.
 Their decay products receive large Lorentz boosts and are thus strongly collimated, such that the fully hadronic decay \ttobqq can be reconstructed with a single large-$R$ jet, where $R$ is the jet distance parameter and usually lies in the range 0.8--1.2.
 The distribution in the invariant mass (\mjet) of these jets features a distinct peak, the position of which is closely related to the value of \mt.
 The \mjet measurement is robust against typical uncertainties affecting \ttbar production close to the threshold, such as uncertainties in the proton PDFs, resummation effects, and Coulomb corrections.
 In addition to having complementary uncertainties, this measurement is based on high-energy events that have a negligible impact on direct measurements, and thus constitutes an additional independent method, which can readily be combined with other measurements of \mt.